dustinsterk/Mini-Radio-Control/README.md

 # Mini-Radio Control GUI

-** Note - you must be on firmware v2.30 for this application to work as the this enabled up to 99 memory slots locations **
+** Note - you must be on firmware v2.30 for this application to work as this enabled up to 99 memory slots locations **

 This updated version is fit for smaller resolution sizes and easier on the eyes with the blue color.
 It also contains some new features to set memory locations.